engineyard/ey-docs/pages/set-time-zone-for-an-appcloud-instance.md

-# HOWTO Set time zone for an AppCloud instance
+# How To Set the Time Zone for an AppCloud Instance

 To change the time zone for an AppCloud instance, first identify the desired time zone inside `/usr/share/zoneinfo`.
 It may be common name like `EST5EDT` or identified by a popular city belonging to the time zone (e.g., `Australia/Sydney`).